treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

   While I could absolutely push my salary higher if I was motivated enough to switch jobs or start my own consulting business, I earn more than enough for my current needs.

 It feels like the other stories about burnout always have this obvious reason for people hitting the wall (like working 80+ hours a week), but I just can't find an easy explanation for me.

-Maybe it's just too difficult to realize it yourself when it's all happening?
+--- *Maybe it's just too difficult to realize it yourself when it's all happening?
-I thought I was getting over it, but maybe I'm still in it?
+I thought I was getting over it, but maybe I'm still in it...?*

 # Red flags